Avoiding Unfamiliar Foods?

 Every baby cries sometimes.
 But for about one in five babies, the crying does not settle down after the infant is three or four months old.
 This persistent day-and-night crying is known as colic.

-Colic can have many causes, which can include overfeeding.
+There are many causes of colic in babies, which can include overfeeding.
 Make sure to limit feeding to once every two to two and a half hours to avoid this.
 Another feeding issue related to colic is food sensitivity.
 In some rare cases, a little one may be upset from either their feeding formula or by something being passed through mother’s milk based on her diet.

 Whatever the cause may be, know that a colicky tot may need to be soothed before he is willing to eat.
 For soothing, the American Academy of Pediatrics recommends swaddling, using pacifiers, or walking your little one in a baby carrier.
 Using white noise from a vacuum, fan, or clothes dryer can also help.